AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

     //    4 / 1 / 2017 7:08:00 AM: Warning, 8
     //    4 / 1 / 2017 7:09:00 AM: Warning, 9

-The SdsViewMap shows that the source, floating point Measurement is converted to the target, integer Measurement.
+The SdsStreamViewMap shows that the source, floating point Measurement is converted to the target, integer Measurement.

-When neither the field name nor field type and location match, Sds does not determine mapping.
+When neither the field name nor field type and location match, SDS does not determine mapping.
 The source is eliminated and target is added and assigned the default value.

     public class Simple3